lazy-media/public/Authentik/Discord/Readme.md

 - Create a new flow and name it Discord Authentication
 - Designation is set as Authentication
 - Click Finish
-- Clicked on the new Discord Authentication flow and go to Stage Bindings
+- Click on the new Discord Authentication flow and go to Stage Bindings
 - Bind an existing stage and select the Deny Stage you just created.
 Binding order should be 0.
 Click Finish to save.
 - Click the Expand arrow for the Discord Verification Deny Stage you just added, click Create and Bind Policy.
 - Create an Expression Policy